Every Great Agent Has a Soundtrack

 Then go close some tickets.

-P.S. — If you've got suggestions for channels, tracks, or what you'd want Zero to talk about, we're listening.
+P.S. — If you've got suggestions for channels, tracks, or what you'd want Zero to talk about on-air, we're listening.
+This is your station.
 The whole point is making your shift better.